LearnSaaS / Technology

 The JSON Wall

 As architecture moved from Monoliths to Microservices, the logic of software moved to APIs.
+A single modern app might call dozens of internal and third-party endpoints.
 But APIs are invisible.
-There was no "Browser" to see what was happening inside the communication between two servers. **The Documentation Nightmare** API documentation was usually out of date, static, and hard to test.
-Developers spent 30% of their time just trying to figure out "how to call the endpoint."
+There was no "Browser" to see what was happening inside the communication between two servers — only cURL, a terminal command where one misplaced quote returned a wall of unreadable JSON and no clue what went wrong.

 Key Metrics (FY24)